TAPESTRY: Voices, harp, and vielle

 The Frankfurter Rundschau writes: "The singers of Tapestry effortlessly carried through the enormous Dominikanerkirche with their full voices in a program of Song of Solomon texts that brought together Jewish and Christian traditions.
 The dramatic presentation was particularly convincing as they moved throughout the church performing ancient and modern compositions that revealed both erotic and holy interpretations of the texts.
 A specialty of this ensemble is their creative approach to their material.
 The relationship with the ancient music was creative fantasy, driven by artistic interpretation rather than a desire to present authentic representation."

 This program has been recorded by Telarc International.

-This program tours with 4 performers (voices and strings) and can expand to include percussion.
+This program tours with 4 performers (voices and strings)

 |Shir Hashirim||William Sharlin (1920-2012)|

 |Sephardic, Turkish, Arabic, and Israeli folk songs and instrumentals|

 suitable for a resonant medium-sized church or concert hall